espressif/developer-portal/content/blog/registry-writing-i2c-component/index.md

 Now we need to define the license file.
 This is a very important step for any open-source project.

+You can use the [spdx.org](https://spdx.org/licenses/) license list for reference.

 #### Create the README file

 #### Component code

 From now on, we will create the required code for the component to get the values from the sensor using I2C peripheral.
 The focus for the code explanation will be more on the new I2C driver.

-To avoid a very long code description, please see the full code on the **SHTC3** component repository on GitHub.
+To avoid a very long code description, please see the full code on the **SHTC3** component [repository on GitHub](https://github.com/pedrominatel/esp-components/tree/main/shtc3).

 {{< github repo="pedrominatel/esp-components" >}}